BharatBenz: Production facility

 DICV set up a manufacturing plant for the BharatBenz trucks in Oragadam, near Chennai in Tamil Nadu at an investment of over €700 million (₹44 billion).
 This is its biggest investment outside Europe.
 Construction area for plant is 400 acres, out of which 47 acres are dedicated to 3-lane 1.55 kilometer test track.
 Test track include a bump track, pothole testing and articulation sections, a water trough, an inspection ramp and a control tower.
 Initial production capacity at the plant was 36000 units per year for 2012 and was to be expanded to 70,000 units per year by the start of 2013 with an additional investment of ₹3.5 billion.
 Series production started in June 2012 with the 2523R truck; sales began in September 2012.

 Currently, BharatBenz has over, 3500 employees including both Indian and German staff.
 Localization rate for BharatBenz truck is 85% with more than 450 local suppliers out of which 41 percent are based in Tamil Nadu and 44 percent are in rest of the country, with an aim to exceed 90%.

 Daimler has test driven its trucks a distance of 4.5 million km in various conditions at its test track in Oragadam.

 Research and development facility

 DICV set up a research and development facility at Oragadam manufacturing plant with an initial investment of ₹12 billion.

 Bus manufacturing plant

 On 27 May 2015, DICV inaugurated its new bus manufacturing facility in Oragadam, Chennai.
-The new state-of-the-art bus manufacturing plant, constructed within the existing premises of DICV spread across an area of 27.91 acres, will manufacture and assemble buses under two brands: Mercedes-Benz and BharatBenz.
+The state-of-the-art bus manufacturing plant, constructed within the premises of DICV and spread across an area of 27.91 acres, manufactures and assemble buses under two brands: Mercedes-Benz and BharatBenz.
 With an investment of Rs 425 crore, the bus plant is set up for an initial capacity of 1,500 units which can be further expanded to 4,000 units subsequently.